How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 nvidia-smi

-If you have a laptop with NVIDIA Optimus technology (hybrid Intel + NVIDIA graphics), you may need to manually switch to NVIDIA mode using prime-select before nvidia-smi works.
-However, switching to NVIDIA mode without the proper X.Org input drivers can cause frozen keyboard and mouse at the login screen.
+If you have a laptop with NVIDIA Optimus technology (hybrid Intel + NVIDIA graphics), you may need to switch to NVIDIA mode with prime-select before nvidia-smi works.
+Install nvidia-prime and the X.Org input driver stack first so the login screen keeps keyboard and mouse input after the switch.

 sudo prime-select nvidia